How to classify Tahitian Pearls

 The standardization of the surface quality of the cultured pearls of Tahiti is as follows :

-- Category A : A pearl having at most one imperfection or a group of slight imperfections concentrated on a maximum of 10% of its surface.
+- Grade A : A pearl having at most one imperfection or a group of slight imperfections concentrated on a maximum of 10% of its surface.
 A beautiful luster.

-- Category B : A pearl with slight imperfections concentrated on a maximum of 30% of its surface.
+- Grade B : A pearl with slight imperfections concentrated on a maximum of 30% of its surface.
 Beautiful to medium luster.

-- Category C : A pearl with slight imperfections concentrated on a maximum of 60% of its surface.
+- Grade C : A pearl with slight imperfections concentrated on a maximum of 60% of its surface.
 Medium luster.

-- Category D : A pearl having either slight imperfections over more than 60% of its surface, or slight and more serious imperfections on a maximum of 60% of its surface.
+- Grade D : A pearl having either slight imperfections over more than 60% of its surface, or slight and more serious imperfections on a maximum of 60% of its surface.
 Dull luster.

-The positive sign (+) indicate a pearl with a very b color and a very good shiny/luster.
+The positive sign (+) indicates a pearl with a very nice color and a very good luster/shine.

 Because each pearl is unique, the jeweler’s job is to mask the flaws.
 To do this, he can cover them with the setting (Cat.
 A) and make sure the flawed side is hidden when the pearl is being worn (Cat.
 B and C).
 In this way the flaws are unseen on mounted pearls, except for category D pearls.